2022lyb/project_initial/README.md

 # project_initial
 project_initial is a example chisel working project , it has features include(2022-11-23 update)

-- 1.scala src enviorment for designing
+- 1.Scala src enviorment for designing

 - 2.Basic simulation and waveform generator feature

-- 3.Veroilog genaration by using Scala's emit feature
+- 3.Veroilog genaration by using Chisel's emit feature

 # working cmds: